horseDeveloper/DffReef/README-ReReadex.md

 # How to use dff fonts
 ## Install precompiled fonts
 No requirements needed. <br>
-Download your font here, open the file and and follow the installation wizard.
+Download your font here, open the file and and follow the installation wizard. <br>
-// get deca as recommmmended, or ifIf you want a font with more width as default (based on Lexend exa, giga, mega, ...) look for it in the corresponding folder.
+Note: It's provided a single file that installs all the different instances of the weight axis.
+  * Download dffLentic [📥 Download] **link** <br>
-1) Download Lokxend Deca [here] **link**
+  * Download dffReef [📥 Download] **link** <br>

-Step 2?)
-Download Readex Pro [here] **link**
-Step 2?)
-If you want a font with more width as default (based on Lexend exa, giga, mega, ...) look for it in the corresponding folder.
+If you prefer, you can always install Lexend
+  * Individual instances of weight axis: [📥 Download](https://github.com/googlefonts/lexend/tree/main/fonts)
+  * Single file that installs that installs all the different instances of the weight axis: [📥 Download](https://github.com/googlefonts/lexend/tree/main/fonts/lexend/variable)
+Or ReadexPro:
+  * Single file that installs all the different instances of the weight axis: [📥 Download](https://github.com/ThomasJockin/readexpro/tree/master/fonts/variable)
 Enjoy!

 ## Alternatively, build your own fonts